Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 *Figure 4: Temperature mesurements in major cities on the globe over the month 07/2003 in degrees Celsisus* {:.caption}

-Errors over different folds of test data is plotted to find an optimal $\lamda$ value.
+Errors over different folds of test data is plotted to find an optimal $$\lamda$$ value.
 This is because plotting the trade-off between the residual norm and the coefficient norm doesn't produce an $$L$$ shape for real data.

 ![Major city lamda]({{"/assets/images/Test errors major cities.png" | relative_url }}){: .img-fluid .border .shadow }
 *Figure 5: Test errors for different folds of data*